 A SWM pond is proposed within the Argo Joshua Creek study area toward the south portion of the subject lands.
 This pond has been located in relation to existing drainage patterns of the site and, given its proximity to the existing NHS features, will augment the extent of the natural areas and provide viewshed opportunities to and through the NHS.
-The facility is designed to appropriately fit within the context of the mixed-use residential community.
+Physical access to environmentally sensitive woodlots and wetlands shall be limited / controlled; however, these features will have a presence within the community through their exposure along streets.
+The interface with residential lots is encouraged to consist of 1.2m height black vinyl chain link fencing.
+Gates from residential lots to parks are permitted; however, gates to environmentally sensitive areas are not permitted.

-Fig. 4.4 - Natural Heritage System and SWM Pond Plan for the overall Joshua Creek community.
+Fig. 4.4 - Natural Heritage System and SWM Pond Plan for the overall Joshua Creek community